quicwg/base-drafts/draft-ietf-quic-recovery.md

   windows.
 The RECOMMENDED value is 1200 bytes.

 kInitialWindow:
-: Default limit on the initial amount of in-flight data in bytes.
+: Default limit on the initial amount of data in flight, in bytes.
 Taken from
   {{?RFC6928}}.
 The RECOMMENDED value is the minimum of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14600)).